jjziets/VibeGames/README.md

 ---

-## 💭 **From LZ: "It Was Easy"**
+## 💭 **From LZ: "It Took Work, But Different Work"**

-*"I just told it what I wanted.
-Like, 'make the snake blue' or 'add a score.'
-It just worked.
-My friends think I'm a programmer now."* - LZ, age 12
+*"Sometimes the AI got it wrong and I had to tell it to fix stuff.
+Like the snake would go through walls or the score wouldn't update.
+But I didn't have to figure out WHY—I just said 'that's broken, fix it' and it did.
+Normally I'd give up.
+This way I kept going."* - LZ, age 12

 **This is the point.**

-A 12-year-old with zero coding knowledge built four working games by having a conversation.
-No Stack Overflow.
-No debugging cryptic errors.
-No "why doesn't this work?"

-Just: describe what you want, test it, refine it, ship it.

-**That's vibe coding.**
+He didn't learn to code.
+He learned to:
+- Test and spot what's broken
+- Describe problems clearly
+- Iterate until it feels right
+- Know when it's "good enough"

+**No Stack Overflow.
+No syntax errors.
+No getting stuck on semicolons.**

+But also: **not instant**.
+Each game needed 20-30 rounds of "try this... no, adjust that... better, but now this is broken."

+**That's the real vibe coding**: Fast loops, constant feedback, AI handles syntax, human handles taste.

 ---